maierfelix/bitpackr/README.md

 # bitpackr

-An efficient low-level packet serializer, down to bit-level
+An efficient low-level packet serializer, down to bit-level.

 ### Documentation:
 The documentation is auto-generated and can be found [here](https://maierfelix.github.io/bitpackr/docs).